 You can find these over-the-door organizers in a variety of shapes and sizes.
 The ones that are plastic throughout and transparent seem to work the best.
 The plastic ones can easily be folded up into a variety of shapes and tucked into a spare spot in your suitcase.
 The transparency of the plastic allows you to quickly see what is in the various pockets at a glance.

 This item will substantially increase the available storage space in your bathroom and makes it easier to organize your toiletries and the like in an efficient manner.
-With one of the organizers that have 20 or more generous sized pockets, you can organize numerous bathroom items for each family member – toothbrushes, toothpaste, deodorants, shaving materials, shower caps, lotions, first aid kit, medicines, etc. And, depending on which row is selected, this can make it easier to keep certain items in or out of the reach of small hands.
+With one of the organizers that have 20 or more generously sized pockets, you can organize numerous bathroom items for each family member – toothbrushes, toothpaste, deodorants, shaving materials, shower caps, lotions, first aid kit, medicines, etc. And, depending on which row is selected, this can make it easier to keep certain items in or out of the reach of small hands.

-(8) Make Most of Cruise Ship Rooms’ Walls With Magnets.
+Cabin Hack No. 8: Make Most of Cruise Ship Rooms’ Walls With Magnets.

 Best Features For Magnets

-(9) Make Cruise Ship Rooms Tech-Friendly With Outlet Expanders.
+Cabin Hack No. 9: Make Cruise Ship Rooms Tech-Friendly With Outlet Expanders.

 Most cruise ship rooms have an extremely limited number of electric outlets that are readily accessible.
-Often, you will only find 1 or 2.
-(Although, apparently there is a trend towards changing this with some of the newer ships coming to market.
-9 Changes Happening to Cruises).
-You should bring something to maximize the usability of any electric outlets available.
+Often, you will only find 1 or 2, and they won’t necessarily be conveniently located.
+A simple cruise hack to fix that will be packing something to maximize the usability of any electric outlets available.
 A family of four with a variety of tablets, phones, and other devices will need a little help, so pack an outlet expander.
 Indeed, given the number of electronic items we typically carry these days, this is really a must-have cruise accessory.